tensaix2j/DLLinjection/README.md

 How to compile:
 ---------------
 Under MSVC++
-Create a simple console project myinject.exe, which is a console application.
-Compile myinject.cpp into an executable.
+Create a simple console based project.
+Add myinject.cpp, compile myinject.cpp into an executable.

-Create another simple DLL project for mydll.dll.
-Compile mydll.dll into a DLL.
+Create another DLL based project.
+Add mydll.cpp and hookapi.h.
+Compile mydll.cpp into a DLL.

 How to run: